brettstack/halfstack-site/content/posts/2020-02-30--building-a-civilization-vi-play-by-cloud-webhook-turn-notifier-service/index.md

 ## Future enhancements

+In future iterations, we can build on the MVP to enhance the functionality of this service, such as:

 1. Map Civ VI player names to Discord usernames for @ notifying
-2. Add a rotation of messages to make the notifications more dynamic.
-3. Add a rotation of Civ VI memes to make the notifications more fun!
-4. Track data to see who's taking the longest to take their turn
+2. Track data to see who's taking the longest to take their turn
+   1. Re-notify after a user-defined period of time
+3. Add additional notification types (e.g. email, Slack)
+4. Create a player directory to help find others who want to Play by Cloud
+   1. Players can rate others, and data from how long it takes to take a turn can also be used
+5. Add a rotation of messages and memes to make the notifications more dynamic and fun!
+6. Ops improvements:
+   1. CI/CD
+   2. Metrics, Alarming, and Monitoring
+   3. Logs and debugging
+   4. Handle DLQ
+   5. Add <a href="https://aws.amazon.com/waf/" target="_blank">WAF</a> to protect our public endpoint